What to Hide from Your Students: Attention-Guided Masked Image Modeling: Experiments

 \subsection{Ablation Study}

-We provide an ablation for the main choices and hyperparameters or our masking strategy and loss function, incorporating \ours into iBOT~\cite{ibot} and pre-training on 20\% of ImageNet-1k training samples. \iavr{We provide additional ablations in the Appendix, in particular for the choice of the MIM loss weight in \autoref{tab:LossAttMask}.}
+We provide an ablation for the main choices and hyperparameters of our masking strategy and loss function, incorporating \ours into iBOT~\cite{ibot} and pre-training on 20\% of ImageNet-1k training samples.
+We provide additional ablations in the Appendix.
+In \autoref{tab:LossAttMask}, we examine the MIM loss weight.
+In \autoref{tab:RandomMaskThreshold}, we ablate both the masking strategy and the mask ratio $r$.

 \paragraph{Layer for Attention Map Generation.}

 The attention map~\eq{att-cls} is generated from the last layer of the teacher encoder by default, that is, layer 12 of ViT-S. In \autoref{tab:ParamAttMask}(a), we aim to understand the impact of other layer choices on \ours.
 We observe that the deeper layers achieve the highest $k$-NN performance.
 Although layer 11 works slightly better, we keep the choice of layer 12 for simplicity, since layer 12 embeddings are used anyway in the loss function.